Geneieve94/applied-cryptography/README.md

 The 'IV' is the Initial vector for the two mode.
 The keyFile 1,2 and testFile1,2,3 are sample given from professor.

+To execute the source code, a user should type command into terminal as shown below:

+python codefilename -i inputfile -o outputfile -k keyfile -v IV file

 The text_cbc and text_ctr are the output testfile from cbc_dec and ctr_dec, these two files are come from testFile1 and keyfile1.